One in three American adults has prediabetes. Do you know if you’re one of them?

 Take this test to find out if you’re at risk:

 If you are indeed at risk, consider joining VNA Community Healthcare & Hospice for our yearlong program, Dodge Diabetes, which will begin Tuesday, March 3.
+The cost for the program is $79 for the year.

 Dodge Diabetes focuses on education and lifestyle changes to help reduce the chances of developing diabetes.
 Participants will learn how to make healthy food choices, add physical activity into their day, cope with stress, handle obstacles and overcome barriers to stay on track or get back on track when needed, track progress, stay motivated and set goals.